Mypy is still in development. Most Python features are supported.

 Migrate existing code to static typing, a function at a time.
 You can freely mix static and dynamic typing within a program, within a module or within an expression.
 No need to give up dynamic typing — use static typing when it makes sense.
 Often just adding function signatures gives you statically typed code.
 Mypy can infer the types of other variables.

-Mypy has a powerful, modern type system with features such as bidirectional type inference, generics, function types, abstract base classes, multiple inheritance and tuple types.
+Mypy has a powerful, modern type system with features such as bidirectional type inference, generics, callable types, abstract base classes, multiple inheritance and tuple types.

-You can access Python modules in mypy programs.
-Most commonly used libraries have statically typed interface definitions that allow the type checker to check code that uses the libraries.
+Many commonly used libraries have stubs (statically typed interface definitions) that allow mypy to check that your code uses the libraries correctly.